Justin-Grimmett/anagram-finder/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-- Specifically with : "npx create-react-app word-game-2 --template typescript
+- Specifically with : `npx create-react-app word-game-2 --template typescript`
 - Note the whole folder is created, so don't have to create a folder first, just run this above what would be the parent folder
 - Note in this case; I then replaced the contents of App.js with what I had already created which then runs LetterInput.js

 ## Available Scripts

-In the project directory (eg run "cd word-game-1"), you can run:
+In the project directory (eg run `cd word-game-1`), you can run:

 ### `npm start`